doximity/vital/README.md

 You must open `_icons.scss` and change `url` to `font-url`.
 While changing the `fontcustom.yml` templates flag from `scss` to `scss-rails` automatically does this, it also removes the very useful `$font-icons-` variables.

-## Publishing to Github Pages
+## Publishing to GitHub Pages

 Publishing to `gh-pages` is done automatically by running `bundle exec rake publish`

 ## Reporting Issues and Suggestions

-Please submit Github issues for problems with the library.
+Please submit GitHub issues for problems with the library.
 Also, feel free to submit a pull-request with suggested changes.